ulkas/awesome-peercoin/README.md

 ## Usefull articles and discussions

 * [The Evolution of Blockchain Governance](https://github.com/slentzen/awesome-peercoin) - Making a better way to organize decentralized projects for the future.
+* [Pay-2-Script-Hash](https://medium.com/@hrobeers/p2sh-bitcoin-script-puzzle-explained-26c8cb03ff90) - An explanation of how P2SH works in cryptocurrencies.

 ## Programming